quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 IP and/or port information.

 ## connection_started {#connectivity-connectionstarted}
-Importance: Base

 The `connection_started` event is used for both attempting (client-perspective) and accepting (server-perspective) new connections.
 Note that while there is overlap with the `connection_state_updated` event, this event is separate event in order to capture additional data that can be useful to log.
+It has Base importance level; see {{Section 9.2 of QLOG-MAIN}}.

 Definition: